-The Student Council is comprised of 21 students - a student body president and three representatives from each class.
+The Student Council is comprised of 19 students - four Freshmen, four Sophomores, five Juniors, and six Seniors.
 The chief purpose of the SLHS Student Council is to serve the student body by setting Christian examples and encouraging Christian fellowship.
 It aims to develop Christian leadership and God-given talents.
 It serves as a link between the students and faculty and has responsibility for many of the school's social functions and activities.
 The Council discusses problems and recommends changes regarding school life.
 It has charge of the mission offerings and investigates worthwhile mission work to which the money may be contributed.